pyinfra-dev/pyinfra/docs/operations.rst

 Operations Index
 ================

 Operations are used to describe changes to make to systems in the inventory.
-Use them to define state and ``pyinfra`` will make any necessary changes to reach that state.
+Use them to define state and pyinfra will make any necessary changes to reach that state.
 All operations accept a set of :doc:`global arguments <arguments>` and are grouped as Python modules.

 **Want a new operation?** Check out :doc:`the writing operations guide <./api/operations>`.

 .. raw:: html

-   <h3>Popular operations by category:</h3>
+   <h3>Popular operations by category</h3>

 .. admonition:: Basics
    :class: note inline